 The Aspose solution first became known to us when we were looking to interoperate with Microsoft Excel files.
 While it is possible to do this using native .NET code, it was unwieldy and the maintenance overhead far outweighs the cost of purchasing a component to do it.

 Implementing the solution was easy; typically large blocks of custom code were replaced with a handful of calls to the Aspose components.
-Speed of execution went up significantly, and the number of exceptions/issues to investigate went down to virtually zero.
+The speed of execution went up significantly, and the number of exceptions/issues to investigate went down to virtually zero.

 Benefits Gained by Switching to Aspose

-Effectively the Aspose.Total for .NET suite is the ‘Swiss army knife’ of components we use.
+Effectively, the Aspose.Total for .NET suite is the ‘Swiss army knife’ of components we use.
 Sitting alongside presentation layer components, it forms the ‘glue’ to pull and push datafiles in the desired format.
-If a third party requires data in a certain format, it can be agreed to in the knowledge that implementing the export or import routines will be an exercise counted in minutes or hours, rather than potentially days or weeks.
+If a third party requires data in a certain format, so based on knowledge, it can be agreed that the implementation of export or import routines will be an exercise counted in minutes or hours, rather than potentially days or weeks.

 Reduction of maintenance is a great step forward - as new Excel formats appear, and complexities multiply, these components form a great ’layer of abstraction’ so the details of what files you are using don’t matter.

-The support provided by Aspose has been quite incredible thus far.
-For example several weeks ago, we found a bug where the Excel ‘CSV’ export was acting slightly differently to the way the Aspose components did it.
+The support provided by Aspose has been quite incredible so far.
+For example, several weeks ago we found a bug where the Excel ‘CSV’ export was acting slightly differently to the way the Aspose components used to do.
 Having reported this on the forum as an urgent issue, the developers produced me a custom build of the component, on the weekend, with the issue resolved!
-Frankly I was amazed, when I’ve normally been in the situation with vendors where they say the issue is ‘acknowledged’ without any timeline or chance of quick resolution.
+Frankly, I was amazed when I’ve normally been in the situation with vendors where they say the issue is ‘acknowledged’ without any timeline or chance of quick resolution.
 Then, last week, I received an email indicating my fix had been rolled into the last production release.
 Amazing service!
-This hasn’t been the only example – in cases where I have had issues getting something to work as I hoped, the support staff are happy to produce sample code and discuss the best approach to resolve issues.
+This hasn’t been the only example - in cases where I have had issues getting something to work as I hoped, the support staff is happy to produce sample code and discuss the best approach to resolve issues.

-Now that a ‘library’ of our most common usages of the Aspose components is around, we look to ensure it is the tool of choice for any data conversion/file generation type applications.
-Buttons to export files in the selected format are de riguer in any new applications we create.
+Now that a ’library’ of our most common usages of the Aspose components is around, we look to ensure it is the tool of choice for any data conversion/file generation type applications.
+Buttons to export files in the selected format will be considered in any new applications we create.